Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System: Evaluation of Attack

 \subsection{RQ3: Evasion}

 From Table~\ref{tab:badnets_effective} and Figure~\ref{fig:badnets_sisa}, it can be observed that for BadNets-based attack, the attack success rate of the initial model on MNIST and GTSRB is about 5\%.
 Due to the sample construction method we employed, we are limited in our ability to further reduce the attack success rate with mitigation samples.
 As a result, the number of mitigation samples required to achieve additional reductions will increase significantly, making subsequent steps in machine unlearning more difficult.
-In the following, we adopt to state-of-the-art backdoor detection algorithms to evaluate whether the backdoor in the initial model can be detected.
-The first method is Neural Cleanse~\cite{neural_cleanse}.
-Based on the hypothesis that the backdoor model establishes a ``shortcut" from the area in the space associated with one label to the space associated with the target label, it first reverses the trigger by solving a joint optimization objective of maximizing the misclassification probability on the samples with the trigger and minimizing the size of the trigger, and then calculate the anomaly index of the $L_1$ norm of the trigger based on the Median Absolute Deviation (MAD).
-The anomaly index exceeding 2 suggests that the corresponding trigger has more than 95\% likelihood of being an outlier, implying the presence of a backdoor in the model.
-The second is Randomized Channel Shuffling~\cite{rcs}.
+In the following, we adopt to state-of-the-art backdoor detection algorithms to evaluate whether the backdoor in the initial model can be detected. \begin{itemize} \item Neural Cleanse~\cite{neural_cleanse}.
+Based on the hypothesis that the backdoor model establishes a "shortcut" (trigger) from the area in the space assigned to the label to the area assigned to the target label, it first reverses the trigger by solving a joint optimization objective of maximizing the misclassification probability on the samples with the trigger and minimizing the size of the trigger, and then calculate the anomaly index of the $L_1$ norm of the trigger based on the Median Absolute Deviation (MAD).
+The anomaly index exceeding 2 suggests that the corresponding trigger has more than 95\% likelihood of being an outlier, implying the presence of a backdoor in the model. \item Randomized Channel Shuffling~\cite{rcs}.
 It hypothesizes that the trigger features are represented sparsely in only a limited number of filters, whereas the features of clean data are encoded across a larger amount of filters.
 Therefore, it randomly shuffles the order of filters and calculate the output shift of the last convolutional layer based on the original model.
-It also uses Median Absolute Deviation to detect the outlier of the standard deviation of representation shift, i.e., the backdoor model, by properly setting the threshold.
+It also uses Median Absolute Deviation to detect the outlier of the standard deviation of representation shift, i.e., the backdoor model, by properly setting the threshold. \end{itemize}